 Tip 7: Look For Lounge Access During a Long Layover

 When flying a crazy long-haul flight it is often nice to experience the business class lounge.
 Although Etihad’s lounge in Dublin is lovely, their lounge in Abu Dhabi is often crowded and warm (Etihad has recently been in the process of renovating their Abu Dhabi lounges).
 The food is good, though, and there is free top shelf alcohol.
 It is the extra special amenities that are offered that truly enhance the experience.

 If we have an itinerary with an unavoidable long layover, I am more inclined to eat the cost to upgrade to business class.
 Some of the nicest lounges we’ve experienced are the Emirates business class lounge in Dubai and the Qatar business class lounge in Doha.

 Tip 8: Free Massage Treatment in the Business Class Lounge

 Similar to the chauffeur service, I have often seen spa services offered at business class lounges.
-We experienced this for the first time during a lengthy layover in Abu Dhabi.
+We experienced this for the first time during a long layover in Abu Dhabi.
 I figured I had the time to make the most of a business class flight, so why not.
 After grabbing a snack and checking email, I booked a free mini foot massage.
 It was only 15 minutes, but it was well worth it.
 My feet ended up being a bit oily from the massage, but no worries.
 I was able to remedy that quickly.

 Tip 9: Free Showers in the Business Class Lounge